darktjm/ebaz/README.md

 I have made an SD card image using `buildroot`, partially based on
 <https://github.com/blkf2016/ebaz4205>.
 I made a number of changes to
-the configuration; see the `buildroot` subdirectory.
+the configuration; see the `buildroot` sub-directory.
 I also attempted (so far unsuccessfully) to build a `boot.bin` from scratch.
 Instead, I continue to use the one from the aforementioned site.
 The bitstream is `eth.v`, compiled using `yosys` and `nextpnr-xilinx`,